telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/combtextboxfield.md

 * **Widgets**: The collection of Widget annotations which represent the field on the PDF pages.
 The widgets are created by using the collection's **AddWidget()** method and can be removed by using the **Remove()** method.
 As the widget collection implements the **IEnumerable** interface, the available widget instances can be iterated.

-* **MaxLengthOfInputCharacters**:Integer value specifying the number of characters that may be inputted.
+* **MaxLengthOfInputCharacters**: Integer value specifying the number of characters that can be inputted.

 #### **[C#] Example 1: Create a CombTextBoxField and add it to a page**
 {{region radpdfprocessing-model-interactive-forms-form-fields-combtextboxfield_0}}